What JSM LaunchPad does and does not do

 2. Gives you a production-ready starting point

 The structure LaunchPad creates is designed so you can link requests to services, assign ownership, and report on performance immediately.
-This removes the typical "design paralysis" phase where teams spend weeks debating object type names, attribute conventions, and relationship hierarchies before writing a single record.
-With LaunchPad, those decisions are already made for you.
+Those decisions are already made for you.
 You can always refine later, but you start with something that works now.

 3. Provides proven models you can reuse